Classic roast beef and yorkshire pudding

 Instructions

-Put all the ingredients for the Yorkshire pudding batter into a blender and whizz until smooth.
-It should be the consistency of double cream.
-If making by hand, first beat the eggs, then add the milk and water and beat again.
-Sift the flour over and whisk until well combined and the consistency of double cream.
-Allow it to rest for 15 – 30 minutes.
+- Add all the ingredients to a blender and blitz until smooth.
+The batter should be the consistency of double cream.
+If making by hand, beat the eggs, then whisk in the milk and water.
+Next, sift in the flour and salt.
+Whisk until smooth and lump-free.
+Let the batter rest for 15–30 minutes.

-What to do with leftover roast beef & Yorkshire pudding
+Five ways to use leftover roast beef and Yorkshire pudding:

 1. Beef and Yorkshire Pudding Pie: Cut the roast beef into small pieces and mix with a rich gravy, then layer in a baking dish with pieces of leftover Yorkshire pudding.
 Top with a layer of mashed potatoes and bake until golden and bubbly.